 RELATED: Ubisoft announces major updates for Rainbow Six Siege esports

 R6 SHARE is the third phase of the Rainbow Six Siege revenue-sharing initiative, bringing in more teams along with the longer-term promise.
-Ultimately, Ubisoft picked 42 international organisations to join the program, down from a planned 44 announced in February.
+Ultimately, Ubisoft picked 42 international organisations to join the programme, down from a planned 44 announced in February.
 Participating teams will be announced soon.

-The publisher has developed a three-tier structure for the program based on the size and means of each organisation, with the ability to move up to a higher tier based on contributions to the growth of the esports scene.
+The publisher has developed a three-tier structure for the programme based on the size and means of each organisation, with the ability to move up to a higher tier based on contributions to the growth of the esports scene.

 Ubisoft says that the structure will “acknowledge organisations’ support of Rainbow Six Siege esports with a fluid non-competition-based ranking system, performance incentives, and the flexibility to move up to a new tier of support to award organisations who contribute to the scene’s growth and success.

-The first Rainbow Six Siege in-game items in the program will launch this month.
+The first Rainbow Six Siege in-game items in the programme will launch this month.
 An operator bundle for the November Six Major will be sold, with 30 percent of revenue going towards the prize pool.

-Additionally, league-inspired items will split 30 percent of net revenue four ways between the program’s three tiers and a performance pool, the latter of which goes to the top-performing organisations in each tier.
+Additionally, league-inspired items will split 30 percent of net revenue four ways between the programme’s three tiers and a performance pool, the latter of which goes to the top-performing organisations in each tier.
 Lastly, 30 percent of revenue from any team-branded items will go directly to each respective team.

-Esports Insider says: Ubisoft has been leading the way with its Rainbow Six Siege revenue-sharing program and fueling its esports scene in the process.
+Esports Insider says: Ubisoft has been leading the way with its Rainbow Six Siege revenue-sharing programme and fueling its esports scene in the process.
 This is an important step for the long-term viability of Siege esports and the teams that take part in it.